thomasxnguy/docker-ethereum/README.md

 $ docker logs geth_node2 2>&1 | grep "enode:"
 ```

-Each node will persisting their data in their own folder /nodes/nodeXX/geth so that data won't be lose when restarting.
+Each node won't be persisting data on disk.
+If you need to, uncomment the section in the docker-compose.yml

 ## Monitoring